mauriciomani/brewing_hackathon/README.md

 We will try to make clustering using K-means, sklearn says:
 "The KMeans algorithm clusters data by trying to separate samples in n groups of equal variance, minimizing a criterion known as the inertia or within-cluster sum-of-squares (see below).
 This algorithm requires the number of clusters to be specified.
 It scales well to large number of samples and has been used across a large range of application areas in many different fields.

-The k-means algorithm divides a set of $N$ samples $X$ into $K$ disjoint clusters $C$, each described by the mean $\mu_{j}$ of the samples in the cluster.
-The means are commonly called the cluster “centroids”; note that they are not, in general, points from $X$, although they live in the same space."
+The k-means algorithm divides a set of _N_ samples X into _K_ disjoint clusters _C_, each described by the mean $\mu_{j}$ of the samples in the cluster.
+The means are commonly called the cluster “centroids”; note that they are not, in general, points from _X_, although they live in the same space."

 Other will be the GMM (Gaussian Mixture Models), defined as follows: "A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
 One can think of mixture models as generalizing k-means clustering to incorporate information about the covariance structure of the data as well as the centers of the latent Gaussians." (sklearn)